-Process Actions Pipes should be capped and fauna crossing points should be provided at the close of each day.
+Process Actions Fauna Pipes should be capped and fauna crossing points should be provided at the close of each day.
 Daily scanning on or around the pipes and their surrounds for fauna should be undertaken by all personnel, particularly for snakes.
 Any fauna should be allowed to move off on their own accord, if possible.
 Where this does not occur, the FSC should relocate the animal.
 Laying pipe and backfilling Prior to conducting any works, all pipes, trenches and surrounds should be checked for fauna.
-Right of ways are to be renabilitated according to the relevant approval conditions (eg. EA or otherwise) to allow unhindered fauna crossings.
-Fauna management for Construction and operation dams Fauna exclusion fencing must be installed around all new dams (Attachment 5a).
+Decommissioning Right of ways are to be rehabilitated according to the relevant approval conditions (eg. EA or otherwise) to allow unhindered fauna crossings. management for dams Fauna exclusion fencing must be installed around all new dams (Attachment 5a).
 Dams must be designed to have an escape point for fauna and measures to facilitate escape (eg. critter mats, floating items).
 Other measures to prevent injury or death to fauna must be considered at the design stage.
 Decommissioning Where a dam is proposed to be drained, an aquatic ecological assessment of the dam must be completed by a suitably qualified and experienced aquatic ecologist.
 The results of the assessment will determine whether a specific management plan to manage aquatic species (eg. fish, turtles, invertebrates) is required.
 The management plan should details the methods to extract fish and aquatic fauna from the dam and how the fauna will be managed ethically and humanely.
 Methods may include capture and relocation (eg. for native turtles), euthanasia (eg. for exotic and native fish) or other end points.
-Fauna Facilities (eg. operating plant, offices, camps, warehouses, etc) facilities Facilities should be designed and operated to avoid causing injury or fatality to fauna.
+Fauna management for facilities Facilities (eg. operating plant, offices, camps, warehouses, etc) Facilities should be designed and operated to avoid causing injury or fatality to fauna.
 This may include: a) Ensuring all food scraps and waste are contained within appropriately sized skips or bins with lids.
-Storage devices must be emptied regularly in a manner that does not involve disposal to on- site trenches or waste dumps. b) Doors are kept closed to prevent ingress of fauna, wherever possible. c) Install fauna exclusion fencing around facilities. d) Install fauna signage along access roads and tracks where fauna may be present, ie. 'Slow Down - Wildlife Crossing'.
-Minimise light spill from facilities to reduce disturbance to nocturnal fauna General mitigation measures Fauna-friendly and fauna exclusion fencing specifications are provided in Attachments 5a and 5b.
+Storage devices must be emptied regularly in a manner that does not involve disposal to onsite trenches or waste dumps. b) Doors are kept closed to prevent ingress of fauna, wherever possible. c) Install fauna exclusion fencing around facilities. d) Install fauna signage along access roads and tracks where fauna may be present, ie. 'Slow Down - Wildlife Crossing'.
+General mitigation measures Fauna-friendly and fauna exclusion fencing specifications are provided in Attachments 5a and 5b.